 • Households with solar panels but no battery are estimated to export around 50% of the solar power they generate.
 This is based on the deemed export volume agreed by the government’s Feed-in Tariff scheme

-• Households with solar panels and a battery are estimated to use 75% of the solar power they generate, and export 25%.
+• Households with solar panels and a battery are estimated to use up to 75% of the solar power they generate, and export 25%.
+This can vary depending on how large your system is, and how much power you use at home.

 How Solar Savings compares to the Feed-in Tariff export rate